 It’s definitely a conundrum, but the good news is twofold.
 First, choosing the right legal practice management software will play a big part in streamlining your practice by increasing your efficiency, which will free up time for you to focus on what truly matters: representing your clients.
 Second, there are resources available to help you make the right legal technology choices, such as the 2017 Solo and Small Firm Legal Technology Guide, by John Simek, Michael Maschke, and Sharon D. Nelson.

 In this comprehensive book, which is updated annually, the authors provide solo and small firm lawyers with lots of great advice on choosing the right legal technology.
 The technology choices range from hardware options to legal software tools designed to simplify the lives of solo and small firm lawyers.
 Whether you’re in the market for computers, printers, scanners, document management software, time and billing software, collaboration tools, or legal case management software, this book is the perfect how-to guide.

-First and foremost, the authors emphasize the importance of investing of avoiding consumer-grade or free software.
+First and foremost, the authors emphasize the importance of avoiding consumer-grade or free software.
 They stress that choosing quality legal technology will make all the difference in the long run:

 “Invest in quality technology that will have a good shelf life and serve you well—that means buying business-grade (not consumer-grade) technology.”

 Another recommendation is that lawyers revisit the firm’s technology choices annually.
 Old, outdated hardware and software can result in lots of downtime that will require your attention and focus to work through.
 And as we all know, for lawyers, time is money.
 By ensuring that your firm’s technology is up-to-date, you’ll avoid wasting both time and money on unexpected technology problems: